oferdan/alzangsample/AlzaNGsample/README.md

 # AlzaNGsample ![CI status](https://img.shields.io/badge/build-passing-brightgreen.svg)

 AlzaNGsample is my sample test automation project that demonstrates what I've learned using Selenium and TestNG.
-Test are for Czech ecommerce site Alza.cz
+Test are for Czech ecommerce site Alza.cz.
 More tests, features and refactoring to come.

 The most information comes from: